awanikendurkar/vue3-ts/README.md

-# TypeScript and Vue with Frontend Masters
+# TypeScript and Vue 3

-Watch the full course on the [Frontend Masters website](https://frontendmasters.com/courses/vue-typescript).
+Building a "what new restaurant do I wanna try" app using Vue3 and TypeScript

 ## Prerequisites